neyfrota/omyc/README.md

 # Old Man Yells at Cloud

-We are a minimalistic, self-hosted, easy to use NAS service, packed as a docker container.
-We help you run your own cloud service.
+Minimalistic easy to use NAS service packed in a docker container to help you run your own cloud service.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=eXnrw_33HeQ
 " target="_blank"><img src="http://img.youtube.com/vi/eXnrw_33HeQ/0.jpg"
 alt="alexa interaction by command line" width="850" height="480" border="1" /></a>

-* Keep it simple and stupid (for a robust solution, we recommend owncloud)
+* Keep it simple and stupid (for a robust solution, we recommend owncloud/nextcloud)
-* Web access to your files (can manage, preview, upload and download)
+* Web access your files (can manage, preview, upload and download)
-* Sftp access to your files (fast. secure. mount as local drive. native linux client.
+* Sftp access your files (fast. secure. mount as local drive. native linux client.
 3rd party apps for others)
 * Sync folders (solid sync. linux/osx/windows/android/ios clients)
 * Multi user (your mom files are your mom files. your files are your files)
 * Disposable docker container (just pull latest image to upgrade)